Filtering by: M15

 • Google Calendar ICS

-In Phantom Limb, artist Shyra DeSouza created forms that behaved as traces of a physical body of some sort.
-Phantom Limb references something which is both part of us, and also separate from us, and therefore beyond our control.
-This is reflective of the consumer's relationship with the materials: discarded, once loved, decorative items that have lost their lustre.
-For this exhibition, the viewer was asked to extend the interpretation of the installation into the surrounding space, as one would when viewing dinosaur remains in a natural history museum.
+In Phantom Limb, Shyra DeSouza’s sculptures behave as traces of a physical body, referencing something which is both part of us, and also separate from us, and therefore beyond our control.
+Echoing the consumer's relationship with the materials used: discarded, once loved, decorative items that have lost their lustre, viewers extend the interpretation of the installation into the surrounding space, as one would do when viewing dinosaur remains in a natural history museum.

-DeSouza works with found objects, attaching them at points and angles to create a larger sculptural form, with the individual objects dictating how they might be manipulated within the growing structure.
-The effect was one that was very labyrinthine with excessive form, but no apparent function.
-Each item was added in such a way that they began to erase one another, and take on forms reminiscent of mounted, overgrown deer antlers, or three-dimensional Rorschach forms.
-Each piece was highly symmetrical, and together created distinct spinal form.
-This consistent element of symmetry anchored these coveted objects in the sublime, and the desire to control that which is potentially frightening, and beyond our control.
+Working with found objects, Desouza attaches them at points and angles to create a larger sculptural work.
+As objects are added, they erase one another, reminiscent of mounted, overgrown deer antlers, or three-dimensional Rorschach forms.
+The resulting sculpture is labyrinthine with excessive form, but no apparent function.
+Highly symmetrical, with a distinct spinal form, the objects are anchored in the sublime, and the desire to control that which is potentially frightening, and beyond our control.

 Shyra DeSouza is an interdisciplinary artist, originally from Calgary, and currently based in Berlin.
 She attended the Sculpture department at the Alberta College of Art & Design in Calgary, Canada, where she earned her Bachelor’s Degree in Fine Arts with distinction in 2006.